praekeltfoundation/ways-of-working/docs/tools.rst

 The following are tools we use on a regular basis and which we expect you to either use or at least be very familiar with.

+IRC
+---

+IRC is our team's communication tool of choice.
+Join us in ``#prk-dev`` for general developer support, or ``#vumi`` or ``#jmbo`` for development of those platforms, on irc://irc.freenode.net/.

+Various tools report into these channels and provide insight into what is going on.

 Git
 ---